ChrisMichaelPerezSantiago/covid19/README.md

 *Symptoms of the novel coronavirus (2019-nCoV) may appear in as few as `2` days or as long as `14` (estimated ranges vary from `2-10` days, `2-14` days, and `10-14` days, [see details](https://www.worldometers.info/coronavirus/coronavirus-incubation-period/)), during which the virus is contagious but the patient does not display any symptom (asymptomatic transmission).*

-## 🎉 COVID19 API - UPDATED v1.0.1
+## 🎉 COVID19 API - UPDATED v1.0.2
-- [x] *Coronavirus disease (COVID-2019) situation reports*
+- [X] - *White House Coronavirus Task Force Information*
+  - *What every American and community can do now to decrease the spread of the coronavirus*
+  - *Recommendations for 30-Day Mitigation Strategies*
+  - `PluginManager.getTaskForceInfoUS()`

-  - This provides a list of reports in pdf format updated in real time.
+- [X] *Public data of each country, with updated data in real time.*
+  - *The problem with this function is that the data takes a little time to display, this is due to the large amount of data that is added to [COVID-19 google spreadsheets](https://docs.google.com/spreadsheets/d/1avGWWl1J19O_Zm0NGTGy2E-fOG05i4ljRfjl87P7FiA/htmlview?ts=5e5e9222&sle=true#gid=0).*
+  - *According to information it is possible that the data is moved due to the large amount of data on the page.
+Eventually any changes I will be aware of.*
-  - `PluginManager.getSituationReports()`
+  - `PluginManager.getGlobalData()`

 ## 📖 API Documentation